dimi-fn/Spotify-Songs/README.md

 # Spotify-Songs

+### *Note:
+Due to a Github bug ([issue #3555](https://github.com/jupyter/notebook/issues/3555)), sometimes the notebook files (files with .ipynb) may not render.

+Please reload the page until the content can be displayed (sometimes it loads after one reload, some other times it might need a persistent refresh of the page until the content can be shown).

 ## Description & Objectives
 Exploratory data analysis of the popularity of songs derived from the last 7 decades (1950 - 2010) with various regression and classification problems.